-Back home, I transferred the photos to my computer and started analyzing them in Photoshop (Lightroom did not yet exist).
-I was completely astonished by the results of my seemingly simple experiment.
-Depending on the time of day, the location was completely unrecognizable.
-Any photo taken during the middle of the day looked washed out and quite boring.
-On the other hand, the photos taken during sunset and sunrise looked vibrant and full of energy.
+Once I returned home, I analyzed the photos in Photoshop (because Lightroom did not yet exist) and was completely astonished by the results.
+The location was entirely unrecognizable depending on the time of day.
+The photos taken during the middle of the day were washed out and boring, but the photos taken during sunrise and sunset were vibrant and full of life.

 Anatomy of Light in Sunset Photography

 It is no surprise that the sun is the predominant light source in outdoor photography.
 The Earth’s atmosphere acts as a giant diffuser that softens the light as it passes through.

 For example, during the middle of the day, the position of the sun allows sunlight to travel through the atmosphere almost vertically.
 The sunlight takes the shortest distance to reach the Earth’s surface, which means that the light is barely diffused by the Earth’s atmosphere.
 This midday light produces photos with harsher shadows and stronger highlights.

 Related: How to Use a Dedicated Light Meter

 Just before sunset, the sun is low on the horizon.
 This means that sunlight has a much longer distance to travel through the Earth’s atmosphere.
 Because of this, the light is even more diffused and the effects are noticeable with softer light, softer shadows, and softer highlights.
 The same effect occurs at sunrise, which is why the hours before sunrise and sunset are known as the Magic Hours in photography.